-Another area needing improvement is the speed of the document approval and change control process.
+Another topic which needs to be improved is the speed of the document approval and change control process.
 SE&I is working on these issues and will improve the current situation.

 The main purpose of the product tree is to describe the hardware breakdown of the ALMA system.
 It also provides a numbering system for ALMA documents.
 The Product Tree is under revision and will be updated based on input from the different IPTs.
 The product tree will need to be adapted to the production phase by making provision for parts lists and item serial numbers.